Africa-Europe migration: 5 ways to find common ground

 Instead, AU-EU migration discussions should focus on establishing employment and education opportunities for African nationals, facilitated by legal pathways to Europe, with actionable implementation plans.
 Progress on this issue, which is so important for African countries, could build greater trust between the parties.

-2. Finding solutions to the lack of opportunities for semi-skilled migrants
+2. Finding solutions for semi-skilled migrants

 Current EU efforts focus on attracting skilled workers and facilitating their entry into the workplace through initiatives like the Blue Card Scheme.
 But the real challenge is finding ways to absorb and skill semi-skilled workers who make their way to Europe.
 Parties should engage in frank discussions on finding sustainable, long-term solutions for these type of migrants through vocational training programmes and circular migration schemes.

-3. Improve infrastructure across Africa and involve young people
+3. Improve infrastructure & involve young people

 African governments need to invest in infrastructure and social development in order to meet the needs of their youth.
 Long-term infrastructure development to boost levels of employment and improved access to opportunities for youth should be prioritised.